laminas/getlaminas.org/data/blog/2025/2025-08-06-strangler-fig-pattern.md

   - migration
   - MVC
   - middleware
-openGraphImage: '2025-08-06-strangle-strategy.png'
+openGraphImage: '2025-08-06-strangler-fig-pattern.png'
-openGraphDescription: 'The Strangle Strategy: A Viable Approach for Migrating MVC to Middleware'
+openGraphDescription: 'The Strangler Fig Pattern: A Viable Approach for Migrating MVC to Middleware'
 ---

-The Strangle Strategy is a gradual migration technique that allows you to progressively replace components from an existing legacy system with a new, modern platform.
+The Strangler Fig Pattern is a gradual migration technique that allows you to progressively replace components from an existing legacy system with a new, modern platform.
 This is done while both old and new code coexist and operate in parallel during the transition.

 <!--- EXTENDED -->